discordjs/guide/guide/popular-topics/audit-logs.md

 ## Fetching Audit Logs

 Let's start by glancing at the <DocsLink path="class/Guild?scrollTo=fetchAuditLogs" type="method" /> method and how to work with it.
-Like many discord.js methods, it returns a `Promise` containing the <DocsLink path="class/GuildAuditLogs" /> object.
-This object has one property, `entries`, which holds a collection of <DocsLink path="class/GuildAuditLogsEntry" /> objects, and consequently, the information you want to retrieve.
+Like many discord.js methods, it returns a [`Promise`](/guide/additional-info/async-await.md) containing the <DocsLink path="class/GuildAuditLogs" /> object.
+This object has one property, `entries`, which holds a [`Collection`](/additional-info/collections.md) of <DocsLink path="class/GuildAuditLogsEntry" /> objects, and consequently, the information you want to retrieve.

 Here is the most basic fetch to look at some entries.